Edwards helps No. 24 Purdue hold off Ball State 84-75

-Edwards struggled with his shooting stroke at times, but managed to contribute in a variety of ways.
-The junior guard also had five rebounds, five assists and blocked a shot.
+Edwards struggled with his shooting stroke at times but managed to contribute in a variety of ways.
+The junior guard had five rebounds, five assists and blocked a shot.

+Purdue trailed 48-45 after Kyle Mallers made a 3-pointer for Ball State with 18 minutes left.
+But the Boilermakers responded with a 24-4 run.

+Nojel Eastern capped the decisive stretch with a pair of layups, making it 69-52 with 11:28 remaining.

+"In the first half, in terms of 50-50 balls and that kinda stuff, they were coming at us," Purdue center Matt Haarms said.
+"In the second half, they weren't ready for us and we came at them right away. ...
+You've just got to hit 'em."

-Matt Haarms had 16 points for Purdue (2-0) despite batting foul trouble.
-Evan Boudreaux added 14 points and seven rebounds, and Nojel Eastern finished with 12 points and nine boards.
+Haarms had 16 points for Purdue (2-0) despite batting foul trouble.
+Dartmouth transfer Evan Boudreaux added 14 points and seven rebounds, and Eastern finished with 12 points and nine boards.

 Tayler Persons led Ball State with 19 points and eight rebounds.
 But he was shut down after Purdue coach Matt Painter put Eastern on him in the second half.